JimMarshall35/Forth/README.md

 - create build pipeline with running tests.
 Improve repo, remove visual studio dependency convert project to CMAKE or similar
 - implement local variables https://forth-standard.org/standard/locals
 - words to save dictionary items to flash memory in pico build, select a forth word to run on bootup
-- assembler words in pico build - write assembly code RPN style in forth, with labels, (from a repl for example) and have it assemble on the fly
+- assembler words in pico build - write assembly code RPN style in forth, with labels, (from a repl for example) and have it assemble on the fly.
+If it has reached this point and has saving to flash memory, it'd actually be good and other people might want to use it

 (unknown-term)
   - make tests run through visual studio test runner